abizovnuralem/go2_ros2_sdk/README.md

 colcon build
 ```

-don't forget to put your GO2 in Wifi-mode only and get robot IP and TOKEN (HOW TO in https://github.com/tfoldi/go2-webrtc repo)
+don't forget to put your GO2 in Wifi-mode only and get robot IP
 PUT these data into webrtc_driver.py

 ## Usage